-Draft 202 3 Ann ual O vens Valley ∕ Repor Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta us 37 x LAWS 94 Revegetation Project(40 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 40 acres of abandoned agriculture land with 10% cover and ten native species.
+Draft 202 23 Anr iual Ov vens \ √alley Rep or Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not Not fully implemented Rer Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat us 37 x LAWS 94 Revegetation Project(40 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 40 acres of abandoned agriculture land with 10% cover and ten native species.
 The initial planting for the entire parcel was complete in Fall 2013.
 This parcel was formerly a combination of buried and aboveground drip irrigation systems; as of spring 2018, LADWP replaced all remaining above ground drip line with new buried drip irrigation lines.
 Approximately 38,000 plants have been planted in this parcel from 2008 to 2019.
 LADWP seeded the (former) above ground drip portion in 2015/2016 but had little success with germination.
 Survivability monitoring of the outplantings was performed in the fall of 2018, indicating 71% survivability.
 In the spring of 2019, approximately 15,000 native plants were overplanted at this site.
 Initial planting across all 40 acres is 100% complete.
 In the summer of 2022 transects were established to evaluate the condition of the parcel and to determine if the parcel has met the goals.
 The goals, as stated in the Plan, is 10% cover with 10 native perennial species.
 Additionally, the Plan states that once the parcel has met the established success criteria, the parcel would have to persist for an additional two years with no onsite revegetation activities, including irrigation.
 Following the two-year rest, the parcel will be reevaluated to determine if it still meets the established goals.
 If the parcel meets the established goals after the two-year rest, no further revegetation efforts will be required and the project will be considered complete.
-In 2022, the parcel has achieved 10.8% cover with 14 native perennial species, meeting the success criteria for both cover and composition.
-The parcel will be re-evaluated in the summer of 2024.
-The project is fully implemented, has met success criteria, but requires additional monitoring in 2024 before it may be deemed complete (therefore ongoing). x
+LADWP's 2022 data indicates the site has 10.8% cover and 14 native species, meeting cover and composition criteria and triggering subsequent monitoring two years after the cessation of irrigation before being deemed complete.
+Discussions are underway with Inyo County to confirm these findings.
+X1